 Living with Paraplegia: Key Points

 Through occupational therapy, individuals with paraplegia can learn how to care for themselves at home, return to work, and drive again.

 Many people with paraplegia learn how to improve their lower body functions through highly repetitive, task-specific training.
-By consistently practicing weakened movements, individuals can stimulate adaptive changes in the spinal cord.
+By consistently practicing weakened movements, individuals may stimulate adaptive changes in the spinal cord.

-Hopefully, this article helped you better understand what living with paraplegia can involve and how to cope.
+Hopefully, this article helped you understand what living with paraplegia involves and how to cope.
 Good luck!